eslint/rfcs/designs/2023-test-rule-errors/README.md

 ### Implementation

-This will require changes to:
+> Draft/WIP PR demonstrating a working implementation of the current design: [#16823](https://github.com/eslint/eslint/pull/16823)

+The primary changes will be to the rule tester:

 - lib/rule-tester/rule-tester.js
 - lib/rule-tester/flat-rule-tester.js

-And new tests in:

 - tests/lib/rule-tester/rule-tester.js
 - tests/lib/rule-tester/flat-rule-tester.js

 First, we'll follow the pattern of the existing `valid` and `invalid` test case arrays to add support for a new `fatal` test case array in the rule tester.

-Then, when we are executing a test case with a fatal error, we need some way to convert any ESLint-generated exception during schema validation and any rule-generated exception during rule execution into a standard test error object with a `LintMessage` with `fatal: true`.
-This will allow the message to be compared against the expected error message in the test case.
+Then, when we are executing a test case with a fatal error, we need some way to convert any ESLint-generated exception during schema validation and any rule-generated exception during rule execution into an object that can be compared against the expected error message in the test case.

-We could approach this in one of two ways:

-1. Approach #1: In `runRuleForItem()`, when executing a fatal test case, pass a new option to `validate()` and `linter.verify()` to instruct them to return a message for the relevant exceptions instead of throwing them.
-But `linter.verify()` is part of ESLint's public API and it's not clear this option would be useful for anyone else.
-So we're disqualifying this approach as of now.
-2. Approach #2: In `runRuleForItem()`, when executing a fatal test case, surround the `validate()` and `linter.verify()` calls with a try/catch block, and convert the relevant exceptions to messages.
+In `runRuleForItem()`, when executing a fatal test case, we'll surround the `validate()` and `linter.verify()` calls with a try/catch block, and convert the relevant exceptions to an error object to be returned.

-Approach #2 is promising, but there are still a number of issues to solve with it:
+However, there are a number of issues to solve with this:

 1. Issue #1: We need some way to determine which exceptions to convert to messages, and which exceptions to let bubble up, as there are many irrelevant exceptions that can be thrown by these functions which users shouldn't be testing.
 2. Issue #2: We need to omit the superfluous ESLint helper text from the error message returned, as ESLint helper text is subject to change, not part of the original exception from the schema validation or rule, and unnecessarily including these extra lines forces the user to always write out a tedious, multi-line string with them for the message in their test case (unless they use a regexp to match part of the message).
 Example of exceptions with the ESLint helper text: